-Figure 9 on page 22 shows typical system interconnections for a system with digital A/V sources.
+Figure 5 on page 15 shows typical system interconnections for a system with digital A/V sources.
 Your system may differ depending on VTRs, audio monitoring, and video monitoring.

-- If desired, connect your house reference sync to the KONA 4/3G Ref Loop connector (BNC).
-On the breakout cable this is a terminated reference input.
-The second KONA 4/3G Ref Loop connector on the optional Breakout Box can be connected to your VTR.
-If you do not loop through the reference, the second connector should be terminated with a 75-ohm terminator. - Connect a Video Monitor to the KONA 4/3G Component Analog Video Out BNC connectors (preferred), or instead connect to a composite monitor.
-(If you have an SDI or HD-SDI enabled monitor, you may also connect one of the KONA SDI outputs to a monitor as well.) - 3.
-Connect the 9-pin DE9 machine control cable on the supplied breakout cable to your VTR's RS422 control port or connect a 9-pin DE9 cable between the breakout box and the VTR's RS422 serial port. - 4.
-Connect two SDI cables between KONA 4/3G and your digital VTR (Digital Betacam etc.), one from KONA 4/3G SDI In to the VTR SDI Out, and one from KONA 4/3G SDI Out (1 or 2) to the VTR SDI In.
-The KONA 4/3G SDI connections have embedded audio (16-channels) so the VTR must be configured accordingly.
-These connections will be made via the miniconnectors-to-BNC cable or via the optional K3G-Box. - 5.
-If you have an AES/EBU-ready audio monitoring system, then connect the eight channels of AES/EBU output from KONA 4/3G's BNC connectors: 1/2, 3/4, 5/6, and 7/8, to the monitoring system AES/EBU inputs.
-If you have an analog audio monitoring system, you can use the two RCA-style unbalanced stereo output jacks on the optional K3G-Box for output.
+- If desired, connect your house reference sync to the KONA LHi Ref Loop connector (BNC).
+The second KONA LHi Ref Loop connector on the KLHi-Box (if used) can be connected to the VTR or terminated with a 75-ohm terminator.
+If instead using LTC timecode input, connect to the Ref Loop input. - 2.
+Connect an HDMI Video Monitor to the KONA LHi HDMI Out connector.
+Or instead, use the Component Analog Video Out BNC connectors to go to an analog monitor. - 3.
+Connect a 9-pin DE9 machine control cable between your VTR's RS422 control port and the breakout cable's RS-422 machine control connector. - 4.
+Connect two SDI cables between KONA LHi (BNCs are on the card endplate) and your digital VTR (Digital Betacam etc.), one from KONA LHi SDI In to the

+- VTR SDI Out, and one from KONA LHi SDI Out to the VTR SDI In.
+The KONA LHi SDI connections have embedded audio so the VTR must be configured accordingly. - 5.
+If you have an AES/EBU-ready audio monitoring system, then connect the two channels of AES/EBU output from KONA LHi's XLR connectors (channels 1 and 2) to the monitoring system AES/EBU inputs.
+If you instead have an analog audio monitoring system, you can use either the XLR balanced audio connectors or the two RCA-style unbalanced stereo output jacks on the Optional KLHi-Box for output.

+KONA LHe Plus Cable Connections

-Digital VTR with SDI Inputs Analog Audio Inputs/Outputs Audio System (Balanced) -6 -6 66 SDI Video Reference Monitors with Embedded AES/EBU Audio In/Out Audio In/Out RS422 Machine Control 0 0 Genlock External Reference Connect to KL-Box Using Cables and Instructions supplied with it Computer Monitor inside the computer AJA KONA LHe Plus Card Workstation of external storage RAID storage
+Digital VTR with SDI Inputs Analog Audio Inputs/Outputs Audio System (Balanced) -6 - 6 - 6 SDI Video with Embedded AES/EBU Audio In/Out Audio In/Out RS422 Control External Reference KL-Box Using Cables and Instructions supplied with it Computer Monitor Installed inside the computer AJA KONA LHe Plus Card Workstation of external storage RAID storage

-Figure 10.
+Figure 6.
 Typical LHe Plus System Shown with Optional KL-Box

-See Figure 1 on page 12 for KONA LH cable connector identification.
+See Figure 1 on page 10 for KONA LH cable connector identification.